 Tents are one of the most exciting pieces of your backpacking kit—it’s your home away from home in the backcountry—but selecting the right one requires a healthy amount of research and thought.
-Designs in this category vary widely, from budget-oriented models for those just starting out to ultralight pieces built for serious thru-hiking adventures.
-Below we cover the process of choosing the right backpacking tent for you, including seasonality, weight, cost, capacity and livable space, weather protection, durability, and more.
-And for our favorite current designs, see our article on the best backpacking tents.
+Designs in this category vary widely, from budget-oriented models for those just starting out to specialized ultralight models built for serious thru-hiking adventures.
+Below we cover the process of choosing the right backpacking tent for you, including considerations like seasonality, weight, cost, capacity and livable space, weather protection, durability, and more.
+For our current favorite designs in each category, check out our articles on the best backpacking tents, best budget backpacking tents, and best ultralight tents.

 1. Seasonality

-The first step in determining your ideal backpacking tent is nailing down when you'll be using it and where you’ll be heading.
+The first step in choosing your ideal backpacking tent is nailing down when and where you'll be using it.
 We’ll start by noting that the majority of tents on the market are of the 3-season variety, which is because most backpackers stick to established routes mostly in the summer months.
 For this group, campsites generally will be good, and long stretches of inclement weather aren’t a huge concern.
-In these conditions, nearly every 3-season tent on the market—from budget-friendly builds to ultralight pieces—should be up to the task.
+In these conditions, nearly every 3-season tent on the market—from budget-friendly builds to ultralight models—should be up to the task.
 If you’ll be heading to the alpine or other areas with high winds and rough weather or plan to get out in the shoulder seasons, you’ll want a more formidable 3-season tent that can keep you safe and dry.
 Finally, winter explorers and those camping on snow have a whole different set of requirements and should look for a true 4-season tent model.
 But at the end of the day, 3-season tents are what most people choose and should provide suitable wind and wet-weather protection in most non-winter conditions.

 2. Use: Casual or Serious Backpacking

 Next up is thinking through the types of trips you’ll be undertaking.
 Starting with casual backpacking, these adventures typically involve covering shorter distances on overnight or weekend trips on well-trodden trail networks.
-Features to look for here include a reasonable price point, simple set-up and take-down process, durable materials, and good all-around livability.
+Features to look for here include a reasonable price point, simple setup and take-down process, durable materials, and good all-around livability.
 As the trips get longer and more ambitious, factors like weight and packed size climb to the top of the priority list (more on those considerations below).
-And at the extreme end are long distance backpackers or thru-hikers that have a lot of experience with the products and are willing to compromise comfort and durability for an ultra-streamlined design.
+And at the extreme end are long-distance backpackers or thru-hikers that have a lot of experience with the products and are willing to compromise comfort and durability for an ultra-streamlined and lightweight design.
 Whichever type of trip you do, try to match tent design to your backpacking style.
-Cheaper tents are great for casual outings and ultralight models may be overkill for a lot of people and situations.
+Cheaper tents are great for casual outings, while specialized ultralight models may be overkill for a lot of people and situations.

 3. How Important is Weight to You?

 To some backpackers, weight is one of the most important considerations in choosing a tent.
-Here’s what you need to know: most budget-oriented tents use cheaper materials that are heavier, and these models often weigh 4 to 5 pounds for the two-person versions.
-For example, the entry-level REI Co-op Trail Hut 2 has a packaged weight of 5 pounds 15 ounces (note: that number includes a 7-ounce footprint).
-Going lighter, the popular MSR Hubba Hubba NX uses thinner materials and weighs 3 pounds 14 ounces.
-And if you truly want to go ultralight, a number of tent models dip down closer to the 2-pound mark or even lower.
+Here’s what you need to know: Most budget-oriented tents use cheaper materials that are heavier, and these models often weigh 4 to 5 pounds for the two-person versions.
+For example, the entry-level REI Co-op Trail Hut 2 has a packaged weight of 5 pounds 15 ounces (note: That number includes a 7-oz. footprint, which many will opt to leave behind).
+Going lighter, the popular MSR Hubba Hubba 2 uses thinner materials and weighs 3 pounds 4 ounces all in.
+And if you truly want to go ultralight, a number of tent models dip down closer to the 2-pound mark or even lower, including Zpacks' popular Duplex Zip.

 4. Cost